4 Evaluate Your Learning Skills and Strengths

 One framework for evaluating your personal strengths is Multiple Intelligences, based on research by Howard Gardner.

-Gardner suggested that there are 8 different ways of learning, creating things, and solving problems.
-Everyone uses all 8 of these intelligences; however, in each individual, some intelligences are stronger, while others may be weaker.
+Gardner suggested there are 8 different ways of learning, creating things, and solving problems.
+Everyone uses all 8 of these intelligences at some point; however, in each person, some intelligences are stronger, while others may be weaker.
 This is why we have different preferences in learning activities.

 Multiple Intelligences Table[1][2]